irr223/irr223.github.io/index.md

 ## Hobbies

-1. I love playing spikeball, basketball
+1. I Spikeball, basketball
-2. I've been going to the gym consistantly for over a year now and love it
+2. I've been going to the gym for over a year now
 3. I love Breaking Bad

 ---